-elt's somewhere that we can play, for kids, it's like a fun fair, but we don't need to pay, and for grownups, there's a café, and there's so much toys and there's books for grownups, and there's cake for kids if they want in the café...
+PP It is for babies, big kids and parents.
+It has inside and outside (spaces), it has music, it has comfy sofas, sticks, rocket sticks and cooking, I am a chef. eeIt's somewhere that we can play, for kids, it's like a fun fair, but we don't need to pay, and for grownups, there's a café, and there's so much toys and there's books for grownups, and there's cake for kids if they want in the café...
 I like the chocolate crispy. it's a bit like cooking somewhere, because I never cooked anywhere in a place, I only cooked at home.

-What is a play cafe?
-Children's

-perspectives

-quisice

-PROJECT FOR

-Mohammad, 6 years old

-Our Young Advisors

-Methodology

-Ethnographic and participatory methodological approach with 28 families, more than 90 sessions overall, to date (we are aiming for 40 families in total by the end of the project)

-What have we done so far?
+99 Mohammad, 6 years old Methodology Ethnographic and participatory methodological approach with 28 families, more than 90 sessions overall, to date (we are aiming for 40 families in total by the end of the project) What have we done so far?

-- Developed a conceptual piece; defined play cafes - · Geographical mapping - We Play Festival community event, including co-design engagement activities to co-design what an ideal social and play space would look like - · Co-design workshop Scotland - · Auto-ethnographic work Focusing on young children's perspectives includes adults in their lives + business owners, community groups + practitioners - 18 interviews with parents/carers (aiming for 40 families) - 7 interviews with business owners, community groups and practitioners (aiming for 10-14 more) - 56 interviews with adults that participated in the Froebelian Futures and We Play Festival pop up play cafes; collated and analysed written feedback (286 postcards + email feedback) and 1 group conversation with 5 practitioners Designing a Play Cafe From children's, carers' and practitioners'/professionals' perspectives As part of our research, our community-based and co-design initiatives, children and parents/carers have shared with us what matters when we create ideal social and play spaces for them.
-We have named these the ingredients to designing a Play Cafe and include: High-quality play & highquality play and learning for young children Design, Space and Resource Matters Care, Love and Relationship Matters Pedagogy Matters Ingredients to designing a Play Cafe Community and Social Justice Role of the Adult Knowledge exchange & Research A One-Stop space for all provisions both for young children and adults/carers Human and Post-Human Matters Children's rights Designing a Play Cafe From children's, carers' and practitioners'/professionals' perspectives

-High-quality play & high-quality play and learning for young children A space which enables and nurtures deep, unhurried, child-led, independent and interdependent play and intergenerational experiences.
+- · Developed a conceptual piece; defined play cafes - Geographical mapping - We Play Festival community event, including co-design engagement activities to co-design what an ideal social and play space would look like - Co-design workshop Scotland - Auto-ethnographic work Focusing on young children's perspectives includes adults in their lives + business owners, community groups + practitioners - 18 interviews with parents/carers (aiming for 40 families) - 7 interviews with business owners, community groups and practitioners (aiming for 10-14 more) - 56 interviews with adults that participated in the Froebelian Futures and We Play Festival pop up play cafes; collated and analysed written feedback (286 postcards + email feedback) and 1 group conversation with 5 practitioners High-quality play and learning for young children Design, Space and Resource Matters Care, Love and Relationship Matters Pedagogy and Meraki Matters Ingredients to designing a Play Cafe Community and Social Justice Role of the Adult Matters Knowledge sharing, Learning and Research A One-Stop space for all provisions both for young children and adults/carers Human and other-than-human Matters Children's rights 1 Inspired by Konstantina Papaspyropoulou Designing a Play Cafe From children's, carers' and practitioners'/ professionals' perspectives High-quality play & high-quality play and learning for young children A space which enables and nurtures deep, unhurried, child-led, independent and interdependent play and intergenerational experiences.
 A space which enables deep connections, attentiveness as well as a welcoming, anti-racist and anti-discriminatory environment for young children and adults to be in.
 A space that enables high-quality play and learning opportunities for all children, through its resources and experiences.
 My kids were so deep in their play and very focused.
-They loved the resources 99 (We Play Festival, Postcard feedback) ...He enjoyed the construction table (woodcraft table), the woodwork and the bookcorner (...)
+They loved the resources (We Play Festival, Postcard feedback)

+• ...He enjoyed the construction table (woodcraft table), the woodwork and the bookcorner (...)
 I wish when my son was like toddler or really young, I wish I would have similar events, I wish I would have been to a space like that because it felt very safe for mums as well and very nurturing for children, I wish there were more things like that, and I wish I was aware of that...
 I think he would have benefited greatly(...)
-(Interview with Laoura, White Greek mother of an autistic child, 7 years old, sharing their experience of We Play Festival play cafe) I like to go at the park, because like it has so much toys and it's just like the play cafe 99 (Hamid, 6 year old Iranian boy) new things to take the kids to, soft play is very expensive for 2 kids over 3 years!
-(We Play Festival, Postcard feedback) I am bored (of softplay)... can we play outside?
+(Interview with Laoura, White Greek mother of an autistic child, 7 years old, sharing their experience of We Play Festival play cafe) I like to go at the park, because like it has so much toys and it's just like the play cafe (Hamid, 6 year old Iranian boy) I am bored (of softplay)... can we play outside?
 Matt 2 years old, Black Scottish